 A12.4 Summary of Results

 A WPT-EV system as defined by the referenced SDOs operating at ~11 kW input power and ~90% efficiency AC grid input to DC battery output mounted on a Nissan Leaf with a 62 kWh battery was measured on a third-party accredited Open Area Test Site (OATS).
 The characteristics of the ambient environment were collected for comparison of emissions with the WPT-EV system transferring power and turned off.
 Ambient characteristics measured using a recommended HF amateur radio monopole antenna for the designated operating bands were collected at the OATS and compared directly with the same measurement performed in a rural area separated by ~1300 miles or ~2100 km.
 In the 80 m and 40 m bands, the ambient measurements showed similar characteristics, whereas in the 30 m and 20 m bands, the levels in Nibley, Utah were typically up to ~10 dB lower than those in Cedar Park, Texas.
+Other ambient environment comparisons were also made, including one in Erigen, Switzerland.
+These additional comparisons indicate that the ambient conditions of the study are similar to other residential environments around the world.
 The ambient environment comparison, however, can be applied to other locations and amateur installations only if the environment and ambient conditions are similar to what they are in the specific locations measured.

 The WPT-EV system was setup to operate continuously at full-power transfer and in worst-case misaligned conditions.
 Radiated emission data in the 9 kHz to 30 MHz range was collected by a third-part accredited lab using calibrated equipment used to perform certification measurements required by local administrations.
 Measurements were performed with a standard calibrated CISPR 60 cm loop antenna at a distance of 10 m.
 The magnetic loop antenna showed the WPT-EV operating fundamental as well as some other emissions above the ambient conditions present at the OATS.
 Detailed quasi-peak and average measurements were also taken with the magnetic loop antenna on discernible WPT-EV odd harmonics seen above ambient conditions in the 80 m to 20 m amateur radio bands.
 Radiation patterns were obtained for the fundamental as well as the measured harmonics.